- Gemini Home

 maximum of 4 nights can be requested in the following windows only:

-Due to the constraints of instrument scheduling on Subaru, requested dates may not be matched exactly.
+The final schedule is dependent on allocation and instrument availability.
 Proposals should be submitted via the normal Gemini process. [more information]

 Details of the capabilities available at each Gemini telescope are given below.
 Please see the page of supporting information for additional general information.